Edward J. Valauskas: Editing and publishing

-Valauskas is the founder and current editor-in-chief of First Monday.
+Valauskas was the founder and editor-in-chief of First Monday.
+The journal ceased publication, after 30 years, with the May 2026 issue.
+Altogether, 2,482 papers appeared in 360 issues of First Monday, written by 3,703 different authors.

 From September 2011 to December 2015, Valauskas wrote a monthly column, entitled "Stories from the Rare Book Collection", about rare books in the Lenhardt Library at the Chicago Botanic Garden.
 This column was supported in part by a grant from the National Endowment for the Humanities.

 Valauskas is also the author or editor of several books related to the Internet and computing, including The Internet for Teachers and School Media Specialists (with Monica Ertel; New York: Neal-Schuman, 1996), Internet Initiative: Libraries Providing Internet Services and How They Plan, Pay, and Manage (with Nancy R. John; Chicago: ALA Editions, 1995), Internet Troubleshooter: Help for the Logged-On and Lost (with Nancy R. John; Chicago: ALA Editions, 1994), and, Macintoshed Libraries (with Bill Vaccaro; Cupertino, Calif.: Apple Library Users Group, 1987–94, six editions).
 He has also written a large number of papers and articles for magazines and journals.